Corcoran Law Office is a Chapter 7 Bankruptcy law firm.

-Michael P. Corcoran is an Attorney who has over 30 years of experience with Chapter 7 Bankruptcies and has filed thousands of cases.
+Michael P. Corcoran is an Attorney who has over 30 years of experience with Chapter 7 Bankruptcy and has filed thousands of cases.
 Chapter 7 is commonly known as a “fresh start Bankruptcy”.
 In addition it is the most common form of bankruptcy.
 In general, a qualified person or married couple will receive a discharge of their unsecured debt.
 A “discharge” is a Federal Court Order prohibiting the collection of a listed debt.
-As a result of a Chapter 7 bankruptcy your creditors are prohibited from calling, billing, suing or contacting you.
+As a result of Bankruptcy your creditors are prohibited from calling, billing, suing or contacting you.
 Lawsuits and garnishments are stopped, no matter where they are in the court process.
 In some cases, repossessed vehicles must be returned.

 THE FOLLOWING QUESTIONS AND ANSWERS ABOUT CHAPTER 7 BANKRUPTCY ARE FOR INFORMATIONAL PURPOSES ONLY, AND NOT LEGAL ADVICE.
 THIS Q & A IS GENERAL IN NATURE.
 SPECIFIC INFORMATION, ASSET AND ESTATE PLANNING, SHOULD BE ADDRESSED BY AN ATTORNEY.